Connor McDavid's 20-game point streak: The greatest player of his generation is peaking

 McDavid's streak strengthens his case for a fourth Hart Trophy.

-Connor McDavid’s 20-game point streak isn’t just a statistical curiosity.
-It’s a window into what peak performance looks like in the modern NHL.
+Connor McDavid’s 20-game point streak reshapes the conversation about where he sits in hockey history.
 The streaks that Gretzky and Lemieux assembled came during an era of inflated scoring, when 150-point seasons were achievable for the truly elite.
-That McDavid is approaching their territory despite playing in a much more defensively sophisticated league speaks to his unique combination of speed, skill, and hockey sense.
+McDavid is approaching their territory in a league built to prevent exactly this kind of sustained dominance, which makes the accomplishment fundamentally different and, in some ways, more impressive.

 Written by